SamuelD-Data/medical_cost_project/README.md

 # About this project

-The data used in this project comes is free to use as it is within the public domain.
+The data used in this project is free to use as it is within the public domain.
 The data can found at the URL below.

 https://www.kaggle.com/mirichoi0218/insurance